jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 Pathfinding performance is sensitive to the size of the graph.
 To work at scale, we can't represent the whole world as a graph and run the algorithm on it.

-Instead, we use a technique similar to tiling - we subdivide the world into smaller and smaller graphs.
+Instead, we use a technique similar to tiling - we subdivide the world into smaller and smaller grids.
+For each grid, we convert the roads within the gride into a small graph data structure that consists of the notes(intersections) and edges(roads) inside the geographical area covered by the grid.
+We call these grids routing tiles.
+Each routing tile holds references to all the other tiles it connects to.
+This is how the routing algorithms can stitch together a bigger road graph as it traverses these interconnected routing tiles.
+One difference between map tiles and routing tiles is that while both are grids covering certain geographical areas, map tiles are PNG images and routing tiles are binary files of road data for the area covered by the tiles.

 Routing tiles hold references to neighboring tiles and algorithms can stitch together a bigger road graph as it traverses interconnected tiles:
 ![routing-tiles](images/routing-tiles.png)